linkerd/website/linkerd.io/content/2/getting-started/_index.md

 linkerd version
 ```

-You should see the CLI version, and also "Server version: unavailable".
+You should see the CLI version, and also `Server version: unavailable`.
 This is
 because you haven't installed the control plane on your cluster.
 Don't worry,
 you'll be installing the control plane soon.